Schroeder (Peanuts): History

 From his first appearance at the piano on September 24, 1951, Schroeder has played classical pieces at a virtuoso level, as depicted by Schulz's transcription of sheet music onto the panel (a process he called "extremely tedious").
 The first piece Schroeder played was Rachmaninoff's Prelude in G minor.
 Schroeder often played music by Beethoven, his favorite composer, though in earlier strips, he also listened to and played other composers' pieces, particularly Brahms.
 Schulz once said that Brahms was his own favorite composer and originally planned to depict him as Schroeder's idol, but decided that Beethoven sounded "funnier".
 Every year, Schroeder marks December 16, his hero's birthday, though on at least two occasions Schroeder unintentionally forgot.
 When Charlie Brown's baseball team is required to have a sponsor to play games, Schroeder's sponsor is Beethoven.
 Schroeder became such a devotee of Beethoven that, after Lucy smashed his bust of Beethoven, he wordlessly got another one from a closetful of Beethoven busts; it was later revealed that he also had an entire closetful of pianos.
 Lucy once implies that his idolization of Beethoven is excessive, and asks what he thinks of other classical composers such as Schubert, Brahms, Bach, and Chopin.
 Schroeder replies, "They were great too", and continues to play Beethoven.
 On another occasion, Lucy tells Schroeder, "Beethoven wasn't so great."
 Irritated, Schroeder asks Lucy to explain her comment.
 Lucy replies, "You've never seen his face on a bubblegum card, have you?"
 In an early strip, Schroeder finds he has perfect pitch.
 Schroeder is usually depicted sitting at his toy piano, able to pound out multi-octave selections of music, despite the fact that such pianos have a very small range (for instance, and as a running joke, the black keys are merely painted onto the white keys).
 Charlie Brown tried to get him to play a real piano and young Schroeder burst into tears, intimidated by its size.
-Violet later attempts the same thing, but once again, Schroeder refuses.
-On another occasion, Charlie Brown arrives with a toy violin and asks Schroeder if he could play Beethoven on it, and Schroeder scoffs at such an absurd idea.
-Peppermint Patty once called Schroeder a "miniature Leonard Bernstein" after she heard him whistling a classical piece during a ball game shortly after she was introduced to the strip and briefly took over management of the team.